Britney Spears: Life and career

-1981–1997: Early life and career beginnings
+1981–1997: Early life, family, and career beginnings

-Britney Jean Spears was born on December 2, 1981, in McComb, Mississippi, the second child of James "Jamie" Parnell Spears and Lynne Irene Bridges.
-Her maternal grandmother, Lillian Portell, was English (born in London), and one of Spears's maternal great-great-grandfathers was Maltese.
-Her siblings are Bryan James Spears and Jamie Lynn Spears.
+Britney Jean Spears was born on December 2, 1981, in McComb, Mississippi, the second child of Lynne Irene (née Bridges) and James "Jamie" Parnell Spears.
+Her maternal grandmother, Lillian Portell, was English and born in London, and one of Spears' maternal great-grandfathers was Maltese.
+She spent her formative years with her siblings Bryan and Jamie Lynn and their parents in Kentwood, Louisiana.

 Born in the Bible Belt, where socially conservative evangelical Protestantism is a particularly strong religious influence, she was baptized as a Southern Baptist and sang in a church choir as a child.
-As an adult, she has studied Kabbalist teachings.
+As an adult, she studied Kabbalist teachings.
 On August 5, 2021, Spears announced that she had converted to Catholicism.
 Her mother, sister, and nieces Maddie Aldridge and Ivey Joan Watson, are also Catholic.
-However, on September 5, 2022, after Spears's ex-husband, Kevin Federline, and youngest son did an interview defending her father's actions during her conservatorship, she stated: "I don't believe in God anymore because of the way my children and my family have treated me.
+However, on September 5, 2022, after Spears' ex-husband, Kevin Federline, and youngest son did an interview defending her father's actions during her conservatorship, she stated: "I don't believe in God anymore because of the way my children and my family have treated me.
 There is nothing to believe in anymore.
-I'm an atheist y'all".
+I'm an atheist y'all."

-At age three, Spears began attending dance lessons in her hometown of Kentwood, Louisiana, and was selected to perform as a solo artist at the annual recital.
-Aged five she made her local stage debut, singing "What Child Is This?" at her kindergarten graduation.
-During her childhood, she also had gymnastics and voice lessons, and won many state-level competitions and children's talent shows.
+In 1984, Spears began attending dance lessons in Kentwood and was selected to perform as a solo artist at the annual recital.
+Not long after, she sang "What Child Is This?" at her kindergarten graduation.
+During her childhood, she also had gymnastics and voice lessons and won many state-level competitions and children's talent shows.
 In gymnastics, Spears attended Béla Károlyi's training camp.
-She said of her ambition as a child, "I was in my own world, ...
+She said of her ambition as a child, "I was in my own world [...]
 I found out what I'm supposed to do at an early age".

-When Spears was eight, she and her mother Lynne traveled to Atlanta, Georgia, to audition for the 1990s revival of The Mickey Mouse Club.
-Casting director Matt Casella rejected her as too young, but introduced her to Nancy Carson, a New York City talent agent.
-Carson was impressed with Spears's singing and suggested enrolling her at the Professional Performing Arts School; shortly afterward, Lynne and her daughters moved to a sublet apartment in New York.
+When Spears was eight, she and Lynne traveled to Atlanta, Georgia, to audition for the 1990s revival of The Mickey Mouse Club.
+Casting director Matt Casella rejected her as too young but introduced her to Nancy Carson, a New York City talent agent.
+Carson was impressed with Spears' singing and suggested enrolling her at the Professional Performing Arts School.